bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 48°
-- Mostly Clear
+- Clear
-- 57% humidity
+- 54% humidity
 - 10 mph wind
-- 18% cloud cover
+- 2% cloud cover
 - 32 AQI 🟩
 - 0.91 inches of rain and 0.46 inches of snow expected in the next 48 hours